 Karakavak and Shuldor Canyons

 The main sections of the Karakavak and Shuldor Canyons start east of a dirt road junction.
-Both run north for roughly 9 km before opening up in front of a small and shallow cove in Kochak Bay—which also freezes up in the winter.
-Their total drop in elevation is over 150 m and the cliff height is similar in size.
+Both run north for roughly 9km before opening up in front of a small and shallow cove in Kochak Bay, which can freeze in winter.
+Their total drop in elevation is over 150m and the cliff height is similar in size in certain spots.

 Satellite image of Karakavak and Shuldor Canyons.